 Be Connected is an Australia wide initiative empowering all Australians to thrive in a digital world.
 It has online learning resources as well as a network of community partners who offer in-person support so you can develop your digital skills and confidence.
-Visit https://beconnected.esafety.gov.au.
+Call 1300 795 897 or visit https://beconnected. esafety.gov.au